f0rr0/bridg-email-designer/README.md

               +--Column.jsx
                   +--ColumnTarget.jsx
 ```
+### Styling
+There are no CSS files besides the ZURB framework for emails which is inlined with the exported markup.
+The designer uses inline styling in JSX and `styled-components` exclusively.
+Also for the presentational components `material-ui` has been used.

 ### Drag and Drop
 All 'draggable' and 'droppable' components are decorated with `DragSource` and `DropTarget` components respectively.
-Some common methods for these live in `./lib/generic-drag-source.js` and `./generic-drop-target.js`.
+Some common methods for these live in `lib/generic-drag-source.js` and `lib/generic-drop-target.js`.

 ### New Content Types
 The designer uses a webpack context to import all content components automatically.
-To create a new content component, for instance `Social.jsx`, create the file under `./src/components` and add `SOCIAL` to `./lib/types.js`
+To create a new content component, for instance `Social.jsx`, create the file under `src/components` and add `SOCIAL` to `lib/types.js`

+### Canvas State
+`Canvas.jsx` is the most 'stateful' component here.
+The state lives in an Immutable List of Immutable Maps.
+The maps have a unique id which helps in deleting and reordering the rows.
+See `src/components/Canvas.jsx` and `lib/parser.js`.

 ### Exporting Markup
 Each content component defines an `export` function that returns the markup as it should end up in the email based on it's current state.
-The parser lives in `./lib/parser.js`.
+The parser lives in `lib/parser.js`.
 We use `foundation-emails.css` to get 100% email friendly markup.
 The styles are inlined with `juice`.

-### Canvas State
-`Canvas.jsx` is the most 'stateful' component here.
-The state lives in an Immutable List of Immutable Maps.
-The maps have a unique id which helps in deleting and reordering the rows.
-See `./src/components/Canvas.jsx` and `./lib/parser.js`.

-### Styling
+### Saving to `localStorage`
-There are no CSS files besides the ZURB framework for emails which is inlined with the exported markup.
-The designer uses inline styling in JSX and `styled-components` exclusively.
-Also for the presentational components `material-ui` has been used.
+Every content component must always define a method called `serialize` which returns the bare minimum state which the component needs to reconstruct itself.
+This state is provided to the component as `state` on `props` and can be used in the constructor to populate relevant fields.
+See `lib/serialize.js` and `lib/deserialize.js` to see how this happens underneath.

-### Credits
+### Undo/Redo
-The following open source libraries were used:
-* react-dnd
-* codemirror
-* draftjs
+Each content type component is given a `pushToUndoStack` function on `props`.
+Calling this function saves the entire state of the designer in an immutable stack.
+Use this function sparingly and only when you need to.
+You don't want to pollute the stack with undo stack with unwanted states.

+### Customization via Tune tab
+If your content component needs to be customized with controls in the Tune tab, just define a class method `getCustom` with returns a JSX element with all your controls.
+Some controls which can be dropped in right away are:
-* react-resizable
+* SwitchInput
-* Immutable.js
+* PlusMinus
-* styled-components
+* DialogInput
-* juice
+* ColorPicker

+### Highlighted/Editing state
+To provide relevant feedback when the component is being hovered or edited, we use relevant React events: `onMouseEnter`, `onMouseLeave` and `onMouseDown` in conjunction with a HOC: `react-click-outside`.
+Use this with care as any such HOC will attach listeners to the `window` and might interfere with events elsewhere in the designer.
+The HOC should only be rendered when the component is being edited.

+### Merge Tags
+The merge tags available to the `Text` component live in `lib/mentions.js`.
+Edit that file to add new tags or modify the syntax as you please.
+However, make sure the syntax is consistent across all the tags.

+### Presets/Themes
+The designer includes some predefined presets that are ready to use.
+These live in `lib/presets.js`.
+Every preset contains a JSON representation of the entire designer state that is required to reconstruct it.
+Currently, to add more presets, design them in the designer as you'd like and save the design.
+Then, copy to contents of `canvas` in `localStorage` (can be accessed via [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools/manage-data/local-storage)) to the `presets` file.
+The key of the preset is converted to sentence case and used as the name for that preset.

 ### Deploy to gh-pages
 ```